 John Holloway is one of the most experienced concertmasters in the ‘Early Music’ world, having led orchestras for such diverse directors as Christie, Hogwood, Leonhardt, Koopman, Malgoire, McGegan.
 He was for many years concertmaster of Roger Norrington’s London Classical Players and of Andrew Parrott’s Taverner Players, leading groundbreaking performances and recordings of repertoire from the Florentine Intermedii to Brahms symphonies.
 This has in turn led to numerous projects featuring Holloway as conductor and/or director from the violin, in repertoire ranging from Monteverdi to Britten.

 From 2006 to 2012 John Holloway was Artistic Director of the International Competition and Masterclass "Violin in Dresden".
-This has led to a growing presence as international competition juror: in 2014 alone he will be on the jury for the Leipzig Bach Competition, the Freiburg Violin Competition, the Ruspoli Handel Competition, and the China International Competition in Qingdao.
+This has led to a growing presence as international competition juror: in 2014 alone he will be on the jury for the Leipzig Bach Competition, the Freiburg Violin Competition, the Principe Francesco Maria Ruspoli International Competition, and the China International Competition in Qingdao.

 © 2014.
 Not to be altered without permission.
 Please, replace former biographies.
 For shorter versions please contact us by e-mail.